 - Let the sun shine in.
 Use daylight and turn off lights. - Replace your incandescent bulbs with LEDs (light-emitting diodes) and save \$5 to \$8 per year per bulb.
-These bulbs use up to 80 percent less energy than incandescent bulbs and last much longer. - Use lighting controls such as motion detectors and timers. - Turn off lights when you leave the room. - Always use the lowest wattage bulb that still gives you the light you need. - Keep your light bulbs clean.
+These bulbs use up to 80 percent less energy than incandescent bulbs and last much longer. - Use lighting controls such as motion detectors and timers.

+- Always use the lowest wattage bulb that still gives you the light you need. - Keep your light bulbs clean.
 It increases the amount of light from the bulb and reduces the need to turn on more lights.